Robotic Sand Drawings

 The workshop is built around a new iteration of a lightweight cable-robot system that previously debuted at ROB|ARCH 2024.
 The system uses four poles with pulley anchor points, four robotic winches called Koriobots, a central control server and custom electronics, and a custom end effector for sand manipulation.
 We will provide shade, power, wifi, and cold drinks.

-Participants will gain practical skills deploying robots in outdoor environments, experience writing interactive software for creative applications, and collaborate in a relaxed beach setting.
-The workshop balances technical learning with a one-of-a-kind experience of Miami.
-Expect sandy toes, creative experimentation, and more than likely a tan.
-Documentation will capture both the technical achievements and the laid-back collaborative atmosphere that emerges when computational design meets beachfront computing.
+Participants will gain practical skills deploying robots in outdoor environments, experience writing interactive software for creative applications, and collaborate in a relaxed courtyard setting.
+The workshop balances technical learning with a one-of-a-kind experience at FIU.
+Expect creative experimentation and collaborative learning.
+Documentation will capture both the technical achievements and the collaborative atmosphere that emerges when computational design meets outdoor computing.

 Keywords